Is A Free Psychologist A Real Thing?

 Untreated mental health disorders can escalate into emergency situations with little notice.
 Do not put off getting treatment if you cannot immediately find "free" resources in your area.
 Most mental health professionals offer some discount or sliding scale payment plans to their patients; you just have to request them.
 Although it may require strict budgeting, but putting a few dollars towards a medical bill, or paying a small fee to get the resources or prescriptions you need, should be seen as a long-term investment in your health.

 Not everyone online is who they say they are or comes with the expertise that a true therapist has.
 While there are numerous reputable websites online that offer free counseling, remember that these sites typically rely on volunteers who wish to help others.
 These individuals may or may not have legitimate training in Psychology.

 Before you join an online community, spend some time browsing the content in the comments section or discussion forums.
 Avoid communities where cyber-bullying is present.
 Try to seek an active and positive environment.
 Always remember to stay far away from websites that request your personal information such as social security number or banking details.

 Do Not Be Afraid to Reach Out

-People may seek out a free psychologist because they do not want their friends, family members, employers, or community to know they are paying for treatment, or because they do not want to ask others to help them pay for it.
-Having a strong support network will be key to recovering from or living with mental health disorders so do not be afraid to involve loving and supportive individuals in your struggle.
+People may seek out a free therapist because they do not want their friends, family members, employers, or community to know they are receiving treatment, they are unable to financially commit to regular treatment, or because they do not want to ask others to help them pay for it.
+Having a strong support network will be key to recovering from or living with mental health disorders, so do not be afraid to involve loving and supportive individuals in your struggle.
 Your loved ones will most likely want to help you financially if the alternative means you do not get treatment.